 \subsection{Discussion}

-Our preliminary experimental application has demonstrated that our process is flexible enough to be applied to different testing activities, covering the need for both simulation and field testing activities.
-Based on these initial insights, a structured test model, along with clearly specified test execution requirements provides a formal framework to determine which tests need to be executed in which context and what properties or conditions need to be considered.
-Further, a clearly specified test "handbook" (compiled from the test model), with steps and actions explicitly outlined, will lead to documented, reproducible test results.
+Our preliminary experimental application has demonstrated that our process is adaptable to various testing activities, and suitable for both simulation and field testing.
+Based on these initial insights, a structured test model with clear test execution requirements provides a formal framework to identify tests, execution context, and monitoring properties.
+Further, a detailed test "handbook" derived from the model, outlining steps and actions, results in documented, reproducible tests.

 {\textbf{Generalizability}}: Concerning the application of our process beyond sUAS systems, further evaluations need to be conducted.
 However, based on our experience with robotic applications, we are confident that the process is also applicable to systems with similar characteristics.
-For example, testing an autonomous robot in a smart warehouse with requirements such as \emph{"When a human worker enters the path of the robot, the Computer Vision (CV) component shall detect the human and avoid a collision."} could follow a similar testing process.
-The V\&V model in this instance contains properties related to the detection speed and accuracy, as well as avoidance states.
-For execution requirements, the simulation environment must include a 3D model of a worker.
-The model must reflect a wide range of human characteristics, such as age, sex, height, skin tone, and clothing preferences, to ensure diversity.
-Additionally, the model must be programmed to mimic the typical behaviors of a warehouse worker~\cite{he2020method}.
+For example, testing an autonomous robot in a smart warehouse with requirements such as \emph{"When a human worker enters the path of the robot, the Computer Vision (CV) component shall detect the human and avoid a collision"} could follow a similar testing process.
+The V\&V model in this instance contains properties related to the detection speed, accuracy, and avoidance states.
+The simulation environment must include a 3D model of a worker that reflects diverse human characteristics -- age, sex, height, skin tone, and clothing preferences -- and mimics typical warehouse worker behaviors to meet execution requirements.
 Such execution requirements, for example, result in Gazebo~\cite{gazebo} being selected as simulation environment for certain test stories in conjunction with CV tests.
-Using a ROS-based application, used for robotic applications, monitors can easily be established via topic subscriptions, allowing to collect and log runtime data and analyze the results of the simulations as evidence for an SAC about safe navigation in the presence of a human worker.
+Using a ROS-based application, used for robotic applications, a monitoring system can easily be established to collect and log runtime data and analyze the results of the simulations as evidence for an SAC about safe navigation in the presence of a human worker.